wordofwarning/wordofwarning.org/current/2013-emergency/z1/index.md

 Based on a loose principal narrative, *Melancholy Machines* develops a non-linear form from the live and improvised interaction between the Sound Artist (Jason Singh) and the Filmmaker/Visual Artist (Maike Zimmermann).
 The combination of sonic textures and poetic imagery unfolds new arrangements, suggesting references to mythologies, social norms, gender roles, the (post-)digital age and the complex relationship between gender, self and power.
 Here, *Melancholy Machines* is presented as a 3-channel video installation; this unique approach is the result of the hybrid character of the project's concept i.e. the inherent (non-linear) narrativity residing in the material.

-Jason Singh is a Beatboxer, Vocal Sculptor and Sound Artist whose work is rooted in inspiring people to engage in exciting creative experiences through the breath, technology, performance and participation.
-Using his breath, voice and a range of samplers and loop pedals, he can vocally recreate sound and music compositions mimicking a wide range of instruments, genres, atmospheres, wildlife, and abstract experimental sonic textures.
-Jason composes music for film, theatre, dance and facilitates sound and music workshops to young people and adults.
-He is an Associate Lecturer at MMU and has recently completed a 6-month sound art residency at the V&A.
+Jason Singh is a Beatboxer, Vocal Sculptor and Sound Artist whose work is rooted in inspiring people to engage in exciting creative experiences through the breath, technology, performance and participation; using his breath, voice and a range of samplers and loop pedals, he can vocally recreate sound and music compositions mimicking a wide range of instruments, genres, atmospheres, wildlife, and abstract experimental sonic textures.
+Jason composes music for film, theatre, dance and facilitates sound and music workshops to young people and adults; he is an Associate Lecturer at MMU and has recently completed a 6-month sound art residency at the V&A.

-Maike Zimmermann's work is image-based (photo, video, 16mm, super8) — creating experimental films and video, photographic or site-specific installations.
-Amongst others she has also made sound recordings for experimental radio shows.
-Her work has been shown internationally and she has been contributing images and videos to publications and channels such as Creative Review, The Guardian/Observer, Vogue online, DAZEDdigital, frieze magazine, Islamic Art Magazine, BBC, ITV, ARTE (Tracks) and many more.
-In 2011/12 she was artist in residence at no.w.here (London), and has been employed at the V&A as a video content producer, video editor and photographer.
-In January 2013 she began a 3-month residency program at Harvestworks (New York).
+Maike Zimmermann's work is image-based (photo, video, 16mm, super8) — creating experimental films and video, photographic or site-specific installations; amongst others she has also made sound recordings for experimental radio shows.
+Her work has been shown internationally and she has contributed images and videos to publications/channels including Creative Review, The Guardian/Observer, Vogue online, DAZEDdigital, frieze magazine, Islamic Art Magazine, BBC, ITV, ARTE (Tracks).
+In 2011/12 she was artist in residence at no.w.here (London), and has been employed at the V&A as a video content producer, video editor and photographer; in January 2013 she began a 3-month residency program at Harvestworks (New York).
 ![Zimmermann/Singh](zimmerman_singh.jpg)

 **Chloë Smith | I’ve been dreaming of this since I was a boy**